bertrandchenal/lakota/motivation.md

 # Context

-The problem Jensen is trying to solve is the storage of large numerical series in general and timeseries in particular:
+The problem Lakota is trying to solve is the storage of large numerical series in general and timeseries in particular:

 - Write once, read many pattern